-4. Carefully examine the stats provided
+4. Carefully Examine the Stats Provided

-When someone posts a listing on Flippa or you begin negotiating in private you will always have a lot of stats to look at.
+When someone posts a listing on Flippa, or you begin negotiating in private, you will always have a lot of stats to look at.

-Now, normally they will provide screenshots of all the vital things like traffic numbers, bounce rate, page views, content, etc. but I encourage you to ask for logins to their stats accounts to be sure.
-This is pretty easy – they just have to add your email to Google Analytics and allow you to view-only.
+Now, normally they will provide screenshots of all the vital things like traffic numbers, bounce rate, pageviews, content, etc., but I encourage you to ask for logins to their stats accounts to be sure.
+This is pretty easy.
+They just have to add your email to Google Analytics and allow you to view-only.
 It’s no threat to them.

 You also want to see if there are any individual posts/pages that are causing the majority of traffic.
-Again, this represents a risk because the traffic might suddenly drop off or not be all that relevant to your monetiztion strategy.
+Again, this represents a risk because the traffic might suddenly drop off or not be all that relevant to your monetization strategy.

-5. Details of revenue and expenses
+5. Details of Revenue and Expenses

 One of the most important things you need to look at is the revenue and expenses reports.